ronhuff/Event-Planner/readme.md

-This application is to help people schedule events.
+This application is used to help people schedule events.

 This program was build for and tested on Linux systems.